front-commerce/developers.front-commerce.com/source/docs/advanced/payments/buybox.md

 ---
 id: buybox
 title: BuyBox integration
+description: This guide explain how Front-Commerce allows to use BuyBox in a headless commerce project.
 ---

-This page contains information about the different ways you can accept payments with [BuyBox](https://www.buybox.net/) in your Front-Commerce application.
+There is only one way to accept payments with [BuyBox](https://www.buybox.net/) in your Front-Commerce application for now.

 ## Front-Commerce Payment